2.2 Chemistry, Terminology, and Acronyms

 General Concepts of Organofluorine Chemistry for PFAS

-Organofluorine Chemistry: A branch of organic chemistry involving organic molecules with a carbon-fluorine bond.
+Organofluorine Chemistry:A branch of organic chemistry involving organic molecules with a carbon-fluorine bond.
 Organofluorine molecules have many commercial uses.
 They include PFAS, such as PFOA, shown below:

 Gray spheres represent carbon atoms linked together in a chain; there are eight of them, so “octane” is used in the name.
-Green spheres represent fluorine atoms bonded to carbon atoms.
+Blue spheres represent fluorine atoms bonded to carbon atoms.
 Red spheres represent oxygen atoms.
-White sphere represents a hydrogen atom that dissolves away in water, which makes this an acid.
+Green sphere represents a hydrogen atom that dissolves away in water, which makes this an acid.
 Fluorine atoms are attached to all possible bonding sites, making this perfluorinated.
 If some of the fluorine atoms were replaced by other atoms (such as oxygen or hydrogen), it would be polyfluorinated.
 Without the hydrogen, the “head end” takes on a negative charge and can bond to things through electrostatic attraction.
 The fluorine “tail end” is strong and stable, giving it lipid- and water-repelling properties, but also making it persistent in the environment.

 Isomer: A molecule with the same molecular formula as another molecule, but with a different chemical structure.
 Isomers contain the same number of atoms of each element, but have different arrangements of their atoms.
-See Figure 2-15 for an example; linear and branched PFOS contain the same number of carbon, fluorine, oxygen, and sulfur atoms, but these atoms are arranged differently depending on whether it is a linear or branched isomer of PFOS.
+See Figure 2-16 for an example; linear and branched PFOS contain the same number of carbon, fluorine, oxygen, and sulfur atoms, but these atoms are arranged differently depending on whether it is a linear or branched isomer of PFOS.

 Homologue Groups and Homologous Series: A group of organic compounds, usually listed in order of increasing size, that has a similar structure (and therefore also similar properties) and whose structures differ only by the number of carbon atoms in the chain.
-For example, all of the linear and branched isomers of PFOS would be in the C8 homologue group, while all of the linear and branched isomers of perfluorohexane sulfonic acid (PFHxS) would be in the C6homologue group.
+For example, all of the linear and branched isomers of PFOS would be in the C8 homologue group, while all of the linear and branched isomers of perfluorohexane sulfonic acid (PFHxS) would be in the C6 homologue group.
 The C4-C12 PFSAs are a homologous series of perfluoroalkane sulfonates.

 2.2.1 Naming Convention Considerations